-Small Steps for Africa is a UK- registered charity (charity no. 1181553) that works with local partners in Madagascar to support access to education and healthcare for young people in communities around the capital Antananarivo.
+Small Steps for Africa is a UK- registered charity (charity no. 1181553) that currently works with local partners in Madagascar to support access to education and healthcare for young people in communities around the capital, Antananarivo.

-> For eight years now we have been providing opportunities for children in the Plateau region of Madagascar to attend school, who would never otherwise have had the opportunity.
+For ten years, we have been providing opportunities for children in the Plateau region of Madagascar to attend school or college and access healthcare, who would never otherwise have had the opportunity.

-> Madagascar is one of the world’s poorest countries, where 75% of people live below the poverty line.
+Madagascar is one of the world’s poorest countries, where 75% of people live below the poverty line.
 COVID-19 has had a devastating impact on the economy, and many families who were already struggling to make ends meet have now been plunged into even more profound hardship.

-> Not only do we help with their school fees, but also their books, uniforms, canteen breakfast and lunch, health costs and extra help their families need at particular moments.
+Not only do we help with their school fees, but also their books, uniforms, canteen breakfast and lunch, health costs and extra social support their families need at particular moments.

-> Transforming lives - step by step.
+Transforming lives - step by step.

 Working together with local partners in Madagascar, we support young people to attend school, stay healthy and get a good job when they leave education.

 We do this by: